dgryski/go-perfbook/performance.md

 * Some papers release reference source code which you can compare against, but
   1) academic code is almost universally terrible
-  2) beware licensing restrictions
+  2) beware licensing restrictions ("research purposes only")
-  3) beware bugs
+  3) beware bugs; edge cases, error checking, etc

   Also look out for other implementations on GitHub: they may have the same (or different!) bugs as yours.